idptools/goose/docs/sequence_optimization.rst

 Using the SequenceOptimizer
 ==============================

-GOOSE's ``SequenceOptimizer`` is a flexible tool for designing protein sequences that match user-defined biophysical or biochemical property targets.
+GOOSE's ``SequenceOptimizer`` is a flexible tool for designing protein sequences that match user-defined target value.
 It uses stochastic optimization with adaptive scaling to  explore sequence space and minimize the difference between calculated and target property values.
 You can simultaneously optimize towards arbitrary numbers of properties with individual weights, tolerances, and constraint types.

-**SUPER DUPER IMPORTANT NOTE**: GOOSE is an IDR design tool. **HOWEVER**, when using SequenceOptimizer, you can design anything you want.
-Thus, sequences are not guaranteed to be disordered unless you specify the ``FractionDisorder`` property.
-You can also use the ``MatchSequenceDisorder`` property if you'd like to make a variant that maintains the disorder profile of your original sequence (either exactly or as a minimum threshold).
+**IMPORTANT NOTE PLEASE READ**: GOOSE is an IDR design tool. **HOWEVER**, when using SequenceOptimizer, you can design anything you want.
+Thus, sequences are not guaranteed to be predicted to be disordered unless you specify the ``FractionDisorder`` property.

 Key Features of the New SequenceOptimizer
 -----------------------------------------